JesusTimaure/tb3-birrt-pure-pursuit-navigation/README.md

 3. Attempt to connect them
 4. Validate collision-free segments

-Once connected, the resulting path is extracted and post-processed by the local planner
+Once connected, the resulting path is extracted and post-processed by the local planner.

 ## Local Planning and Control (Pure Pursuit)
 Given a path: